The range25 / 50 / 75We use the middle of the comp set, so one mispriced listing can't blow out the range.

 | 3915 Burlington St Houston, TX 77004 | $215 | 4 / 2 | 1,980 | 84% |

 Estimated ranges are model outputs derived from the comparable set above (25th–75th percentile band).
 They are not appraisals.
-This sample is for illustration; live property pages render this section against real comparable sales in the subject market.
+This sample is for illustration; live property pages render this section against real active comparable listings on the market now in the subject market.

-- Rent bandA separate 25th–75th percentile of comparable monthly rent estimates.
-Rent is a whole-unit figure, so it's not re-normalised by size.
+- Rent rangeA separate estimate of what it would rent for, built from comparable monthly rents.
+Rent is a whole-unit number, so we don't re-scale by size.